richard-warren/locomotionAnalysis/modelling/README.md

 # todo
-- [ ] incorporate getKinematicData into autoAnalyze() and make sure diagnostic plots are produced
 - [ ] rewrite formatEphysData
   - [ ] one fcn for getFiring rates
   - [ ] sync signal is spreadsheet somewhere...
   - [ ] rework alignment algorithm
+  - [ ] recreate all runAnalyzed.mat
-- [ ] aggregate plots!
+  - [ ] make sure analysis is working for ALL sessions
-  - [ ] some metric of modulation
+- [ ] aggregate plots (first pass)
+  - ordering:
+    - event: avg response rate / overall avg rate
+    - epoch: ?
+    - cont: ?
-  - [ ] clustering for similarly modulated neurons?
+- [ ] aggregate plots (smarter)
+  - how to compare MI for cont, epoch, event?
+  - characterize 'true' and residual responses
 - [ ] choose transformations, implement in prepDesignMatrix
   - [ ] may need some mechanism for regressing away arbitrary predictors...
   - [ ] sort both by peak autocorrelation AND mutual information to see if there are non-linear relationships here